Sunday, November 29, 2020

 In McLeod Ganj, I felt the Divine Beings, the Gods of the Tibetans and the Indians.
 It was different images, but I prayed to their Gods on its universal form.

-That's why Major religions thrive in India, and they learn to live in harmony with reverence to each other's faith.
+That's why Major religions thrive in India, and people learn to live in harmony and reverence for each other's faith.

-My visit to Himachal Pradesh was Divine- inspired.
-It was solo travel with my faith in the Divine guides.
+My visit to Himachal Pradesh was Divinely inspired.
+I traveled alone, having faith in the Divine guides.

 Whether you're a Hindu, Buddhist, Sikh, Muslim, or Christian, we're all brothers and sisters here on earth.
-We have a shared humanity.
-Your suffering is also my suffering.
+We share a common humanity.
+Your suffering is also my suffering, and our joys are shared.
+We are all part of a larger, interconnected whole.

 Just love.